TYPuzzler/TYPuzzler.github.io/reports/Week 9 Report.md

 - Added more UI elements and cleaned up website
 - Added red typing indicator for wrong character entered during exercise
 ### Bowen
+- Added endpoints in the server for frontend
+- Modified Python scripts for server
+- Added new pieces to repo
+- Updated database
 ### Chris
 - I integrated Bowen's random piece reward system with the front-end
 - I added some minor UI changes